Helmut Zemo: Fictional character biography

-Zemo had been manipulating the United States government, the New Thunderbolts, the Purple Man, the Squadron Sinister, and a host of other relatively obscure Marvel characters.
-His goals are unknown, but he is clearly still motivated by a desire to save the world by taking it over, or at least manipulating it towards what he perceives as a beneficial future.
-Zemo has also, apparently through trial and error, learned how to use the power of the moonstones in various ways, from simply generating raw energy, to transporting himself and others through time, space, and dimensions, to viewing possible future events through dimensional rifts—and, apparently, to repair his damaged face (or, at least to create the illusion that it was undamaged).
-He has also recruited members of both his original and subsequent incarnations of the Thunderbolts to his cause, as well as eventually bringing the current team of Thunderbolts around to joining him.
-The group resides in what Zemo calls his "Folding Castle", a structure that he has connected to various other places around the world by dimensional portals.

-As a result of The Civil War storyline, Iron Man asked Zemo to begin recruiting villains to his cause, which Zemo had already been doing, unknown to Iron Man.
-However, he met up with Captain America and informed him that he really had reformed.
-He showed Captain America his face, once again scarred, to remind him of his earlier sacrifice, and gave him a key that would allow him to escape from the super-human prison being constructed if Captain America would allow his Thunderbolts to fight the Squadron Sinister.
-He also gave Captain America all his old mementos, destroyed by Zemo in 'Avengers Under Siege', which he had gone back in time and rescued with the help of the Moonstones.
-Finally, Captain America agreed.
+Following the Civil War storyline, Iron Man asks Zemo to begin recruiting villains to his cause, which Zemo had already been doing, unknown to Iron Man.
+However, he meets up with Captain America and informed him that he really had reformed.
+He shows Captain America his face, once again scarred, to remind him of his earlier sacrifice, and gives him a key that would allow him to escape from the super-human prison being constructed.
+He also gives Captain America all his old mementos, destroyed by Zemo, which he had gone back in time and recovered.

-Zemo was always told as a child that he was superior, he now believes his father's Nazi ideals to be untrue, and that the only way to become superior is through righteousness.
-After helping Captain America, he remarked to his father's portrait that the man would be displeased with today's good deeds.
-Zemo—once again wearing his unscarred face—then revealed that Songbird was going to betray him and he was going to sacrifice himself in their upcoming battle with the Squadron Sinister.
+Zemo now believes his father's Nazi ideals to be untrue, and that the only way to become superior is through righteousness.
+After helping Captain America, he remarks that Heinrich Zemo would be displeased with his current actions.
+Zemo reveals that Songbird was going to betray him and he was going to sacrifice himself in their upcoming battle with the Squadron Sinister.
 He told her that he would not die, but that he would become superior through his sacrifice "by living forever".